pcapexpress/pcapexpress.github.io/index.md

 ---
 # All Abord the PCAPEXPRESS!
 ## A slightly difrent project portfolio.
-### EMEDIATE AI DISCLAIMER:
+### IMMEDIATE AI DISCLAIMER:

-<small>All the writing is done "by hand", the Wireshark analisys is done from exercising<br>
+<small>All the writing is done “by hand”, the Wireshark analysis is done from exercising
 and tutorials.
-However Wazuh spinup, Virtual Machine administration and misconfiguration,<br>
-alert tuning and python/bash code was done using Google Gemini.</small><br>
+However Wazuh spin-up, Virtual Machine administration and misconfiguration, alert tuning and python/bash code was done using Google Gemini.</small><br>
 <br>
 Based around developing a useful set of skills in the field of IT security,<br>
-this Portfolio is a documented jeourney of a single individual looking to,<br>
+this Portfolio is a written jeourney of a single individual looking to,<br>
 try out a series of Tools, Concepts, Techniques and have a bit of fun with it.<br>
-So join me why dont you and take a gander at whats on offer.<br>
+So join me why dont you, and take a gander at whats on offer.<br>
-Nothing is final and more projects to come.
-I have documented everything to the best of my ability.
-And hopefuly the data is to the point.<br>
+Nothing is final and more projects to come.<br>
+I have documented everything to the best of my ability.<br>
+*And hopefuly the data is to the point*.<br>
 <br>
 <span class="badge-data">PCAP-EXPRESS</span> - <span class="text-data"><strong>A place to observe and reflect on packets passing by.</strong></span>